-William's practice consists of civil litigation, criminal prosecution and advice, and internal investigation work.
+William's practice focuses on civil litigation, regulatory advice, and internal investigation work.

-Between 2015 and 2019, he worked as an attorney in the London office of Dechert LLP, an American law firm, in one of the best white-collar-crime practices in the world.
+Between 2015 and 2019, he worked as an attorney in the London office an American law firm, in one of the top white-collar-crime practices in the world.

 - Advising the government of a sovereign state in relation to a multi-jurisdiction investigation into historic fraud and corruption causing loss of over USD 1 Billion.
 Including responsibilities for significant prosecution, extradition, and asset-recovery advice to client, and engagement with multiple different national law-enforcement agencies, including INTERPOL.